Skip to Main Content

 Always consult the instructions in your course for guidance on the appropriate use of AI tools.

-Find out more about what UNSW has to say about ChatGPT and academic integrity.
+Find out more about what UNSW has to say about using AI at university and FAQs about generative AI.

 Plagiarism management